Do not know where to store your beloved Tether (USDT)? Here are six of the best cryptocurrency wallets where you should put your stablecoins.

 Unlike most cryptos, the price of stablecoins like Tether is stable as it is tied into the value of a fiat currency.
 This important feature explains why a great number of crypto holders in a highly volatile crypto market would prefer to deal using Tether—whether the USDT is on the Omni Layer protocol or is the Ethereum-based one.

 Before purchasing one, potential Tether holders must first choose a trustworthy crypto wallet where they can store their valuable USDT tokens for safekeeping.
-Below are the five best Tether wallets for each of the two USDT types:
+Below are the six best Tether wallets for each of the two USDT types:

 Starting the list is the open-sourced MyEtherWallet.
 Not necessarily a crypto wallet itself, MEW—through its web application—allows users to create their own wallet addresses and private keys on the Ethereum blockchain for free.